damienbiggs/parameter-pool-plugin/README.md

 After a code commit, the following runs

-1) A container tests job is kicked off
+1) A container tests job is kicked off<br/>
-2) This job uses the parameter pool plugin to select a vm name that is not in use in any other running container test job
+2) This job uses the parameter pool plugin to select a vm name that is not in use in any other running container jobs<br/>
-3) This vm is reverted
+3) This vm is reverted<br/>
-4) This vm is rebuilt with the code from the commit
+4) This vm is rebuilt with the code from the commit<br/>
 5) Tests are run against that vm.